draman07/open_field_flow/README.md

 which particles flow through and interact with a vector field.
 This results in visually interesting patterns.
 It is also possible to interact with the vector field, thereby altering the observed flow and engaging the user.

 Both the source files and the binaries are provided.
-If all you want is to run the software, follow the instructions below (Usage section).
+For convenience, a whole NetBeans project was pushed to GitHub, not only the source program.
+However, if all you want is to run the software, follow the instructions below (Usage section).
-The other files provide the source program and supporting files.
-For convenience, a whole NetBeans project was pushed to GitHub, not only the program (more about this below).

 Although this implementation is completely  original, the artistic concept behind it is not.
 In fact, this software was built (from scratch) with the purpose of reproducing the main conceptual aspects of the work of art